-The popular 90 minute Boston Sunset Cruise shows you spectacular views of the Boston city skyline, fascinating scenes along the North End, and finally, the Constitution and Bunker Hill monument silhouetted against the evening sky, just like my photo at the top of the page.
-To make your sunset cruise even more special, you'll hear the Constitution's sunset cannon salute.
+The popular 90 minute Boston Sunset Cruise shows you spectacular views of the Boston city skyline, the North End, and finally, the Constitution and Bunker Hill monument silhouetted against the evening sky, just like our photo at the top of the page.
+You'll even get to hear the Constitution's sunset cannon salute.